good

 File-shredder and Sandbox

-The program's file shredder allows you to completely destroy saved data, preventing it from being reconstructed or recovered.
-This is particularly handy for users who want to recycle or throw away a hard drive, memory stick, or other storage devices, without fretting over what others might be able to retrieve from it.
+The program's "Data Shredder" allows you to completely destroy saved files, preventing them from being recovered or restored.
+This is particularly handy if you want to recycle or dispose of a hard drive, memory stick, or other storage device, but are concerned about others retrieving data from it.

-The "Sandbox" is another of Avast Antivirus's special features, allowing users to open questionable apps or data in a secure partition, without endangering the rest of their computer.
+The "Sandbox" is another of Avast Antivirus's special tools that allows users to open questionable apps or data in a secure environment, without endangering the rest of their computer.
 This protects against the risks posed by unverified software.
-For example, if you want to know what is contained within a suspicious .exe file, you can launch it securely by right-clicking on it and selecting "Open in Sandbox".
+For example, if you want to know what a suspicious .exe file contains, you can launch it securely by right-clicking on it and selecting "Open in Sandbox" from the menu.

-You can open suspicious apps or programs in "Sandbox" without putting your system at risk.
+Open suspicious apps or programs in "Sandbox" without jeopardizing your system.

 Safe WiFi usage

-Avast's "Wi-Fi Inspector" scans networks you are connected to, alerting you to any security issues it encounters.
-At home, this allows you to find out if there are problems with your router, or if any connected devices are in danger (or posing a danger).
-On public networks, you'll be able to see whether there are any threats nearby.
+Avast's "Wi-Fi Inspector" scans networks you connect to, and alerts you to any security issues it discovers.
+At home, this helps you find out if there are problems with your router, or if any connected devices are in danger (or posing a danger).
+On public networks, you'll be able to see whether there are any nearby threats.

 Bonus features: VPN and more

-During installation, you can (optionally) install Avast Secure Browser, which comes with an integrated adblocker.
-In the past, Avast Antivirus also came with a password manager, however, this has been discontinued.
+During installation, you can (optionally) install Avast Secure Browser, which comes with an integrated ad blocker.
+In the past, Avast Antivirus also included a password manager, however, this has been discontinued.

-Even though Avast doesn't come with a standalone VPN, Ultimate package subscribers can take advantage of Avast SecureLine.
+Even though Avast Antivirus doesn't feature an integrated VPN, Ultimate subscribers get access to Avast SecureLine.
 During our assessment, we rated this service as average owing to its relatively small server network, few features, and lack of a security audit.

-The mobile version of Avast Antivirus offers additional security features, including a "Photo Vault", which encrypts and PIN-protects pictures in your device's gallery, and the so-called "Wi-Fi Scan", which assesses the security of the network you're connected to.
+The mobile version of Avast Antivirus offers additional security features, including a "Photo Vault", which encrypts and PIN-protects pictures in your device's gallery.
+Also included is "Wi-Fi Scan", which assesses the security of the network you're connected to.

 Since smartphones are a common target for (physical) thieves, the mobile app also includes a number of anti-theft tools.
-For example, you can set Avast to mark your device as "lost", whenever an unrecognized SIM card is inserted.
+For example, Avast can mark your device as "lost", whenever an unrecognized SIM card is inserted.

-Likewise reserved for premium users is "App Lock", which provides an added layer of security for your apps, requiring the input of a PIN or fingerprint scan to open them.
+Likewise reserved for premium users is "App Locking", which provides an added layer of security for your apps, requiring either a PIN or fingerprint scan to open them.

-Avast Antivirus has all of that features expected from a product of its caliber, as well as a few nice extras to boot.
+In summary, Avast Antivirus has all of the features expected from a product of its caliber, as well as a few nice extras.

 Visit Website*